Simulating the Air Quality Impact of Prescribed Fires Using Graph Neural Network-Based PM$_{2.5}$ Forecasts: Dataset

-\subsection{Dataset}
+\section{Dataset}

 Our dataset consists of PM$_{2.5}$, meteorological, and fire data at an hourly resolution over 5 years (2017-2021).
-The PM$_{2.5}$ concentration data, at a total of 112 air quality sensor locations in California, is collected from both the California Air Resources Board as well as the Environmental Protection Agency \cite{carb, epa}.
+The PM$_{2.5}$ concentration data, at a total of 112 sparse air quality sensor locations in California, is collected from both the California Air Resources Board as well as the Environmental Protection Agency \cite{carb, epa}.
+The MissForrest algorithm \cite{stekhoven2011} was used to impute the missing PM$_{2.5}$ observations from offline sensors.
 The data for the 7 meteorological variables, which include u and v horizontal components of wind, total precipitation, and air temperature, are retrieved from the ERA5 Reanalysis database \cite{hersbach2020}.
 The full list of predictors is in Table \ref{predictors}.
-Though the meteorological variables may capture the diurnal PM$_{2.5}$ cycles and seasonal patterns, the Julian date and hour of the day are also included as predictors in order to provide the model with additional context.
+Though the meteorological variables may capture the diurnal PM$_{2.5}$ cycles and seasonal patterns, the Julian date and hour of the day are also included as predictors to provide the model with additional context.

 The fire radiative power (FRP) provides information about the fire intensity.
 The FRP at each fire location is taken from the Visible Infrared Imaging Radiometer Suite (VIIRS) \cite{schroeder2014} instrument on board the Suomi satellites.
 In order to assess the impact of nearby fires at the location of a PM$_{2.5}$ monitor, we aggregate the FRP values of all active fires within radii of 25km, 50km, 100km, and 500km.
-To emphasize the fires that would likely have a more substantial downwind effect on PM$_{2.5}$ concentrations, we use inverse distance weighting (IDW) and wind-based weighting in the FRP aggregation.
-This process is described in more detail in Appendix \ref{frpaggregation}.
+To emphasize the fires that would likely have a more substantial downwind effect on PM$_{2.5}$ concentration, we use inverse distance weighting (IDW) and wind-based weighting in the FRP aggregation.
+For each PM$_{2.5}$ monitor location, aggregations are performed on radii of 25km, 50km, 100km, and 500km to derive the wind and inverse-distance weighted (WIDW) FRP using the process described in Figure \ref{fig:aggregation} and Equation \ref{eq:1},

+where $n$ is the number of fire locations within a certain radius of the PM$_{2.5}$ monitor site, $F$ is the FRP value at the fire location, $|V|$ is the magnitude of the wind speed at the fire location, $\alpha$ is the relative angle between the wind direction and the direction from the fire to the PM$_{2.5}$ monitor, and $R$ is the distance between the fire site and PM$_{2.5}$ monitor.
 The number of fires within 500km of a PM$_{2.5}$ site is also included in the dataset.
-After compilation, the dataset’s missing values were imputed using the MissForrest algorithm \cite{stekhoven2011}.

-The prescribed fire data, retrieved from Cal Fire \cite{calfire}, is not represented as a variable in the training dataset, but instead used in Experiments 1 and 2 when simulating prescribed fires.
+The prescribed fire latitude, longitude, and duration data retrieved from the California Department of Forestry and Fire Protection (Cal Fire) \cite{calfire} is not represented as a variable in the training dataset, but instead used in Experiments 1 and 2 when simulating prescribed fires.